-The cover page contains information for quick reference only, and is not a summary of this issue.
-Potential purchasers must read the entire Official Statement in order to obtain information essential to making an informed investment decision.
+This cover page contains information for reference only.
+It is not a summary of this issue.
+Investors must read the entire Official Statement in considering the investment quality of the Notes.

-The Note is offered when, as and if issued and delivered, subject to the approval as to its legality of Orrick, Herrington & Sutcliffe LLP, Los Angeles, California, Bond Counsel.
-Certain additional legal matters will be passed upon for the County by County Counsel, and for the Underwriters by their counsel, Nixon Peabody LLP, Los Angeles, California.
-It is anticipated that the Note, in definitive form, will be available for delivery through the facilities of DTC on or about July 1, 2022.
+The Notes are offered when, as and if issued and received by the Underwriters, subject to the approval of Orrick, Herrington & Sutcliffe LLP, San Francisco, California, Bond Counsel to the County, and to certain other conditions.
+Stradling Yocca Carlson & Rauth, a Professional Corporation, is serving as Disclosure Counsel to the County with respect to the Notes.
+Certain legal matters will be passed upon for the County by County Counsel, and for the Underwriters by their counsel, Norton Rose Fulbright US LLP, Los Angeles, California.
+It is anticipated that the Notes will be available for delivery to The Depository Trust Company or its agent on or about October 19, 2022.